Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Conclusion

 \section{Conclusion}

-In this work we utilized physical tissue friction properties derived from experiments in the literature.
-In future work we intend to experimentally derive these constants for our specific intended clinical applications and evaluate the efficacy of our method in real tissue on a physical steerable needle.
-Further, we motivate the consideration of tissue normal forces to reduce the likelihood of a shearing event, but we intend to investigate the use of this model and extensions in reducing the forces being applied to surrounding tissues in general, which has clinical implications in tissue damage due to undesired compression, such as in the case of nerves, and ischemia due to compression.

-This work provides the following contributions: (i) a force and friction model of the tissue interacting with the needle based on the Cosserat string, (ii) an asymptotically near-optimal motion-planning framework using the tissue normal force as a bottleneck cost function, (iii) an evaluation of this force bottleneck motion planner in a synthetic environment demonstrating that length as a proxy for force is inadequate, and (iv) a feasibility demonstration of using our method in an anatomical and clinically-relevant environment.
-Minimizing the tissue normal forces during needle steering has the potential to significantly reduce the risk of tissue shearing, improving patient outcomes.
+This work provides the following contributions: (i) a simple and efficient Cosserat-string-based needle-to-tissue force and friction model, (ii) a clinically motivated and computationally efficient motion-planning cost function for needle steering based on our needle-to-tissue force and friction model, and a motion-planning algorithm that leverages our force-based cost function, and (iii) two effective strategies for fitting our force model parameters with easily obtained insertion force measurements or labeled shearing events, depending on whichever is easier to obtain.
+Minimizing the tissue normal forces during needle steering has the potential to significantly reduce the risk of critical tissue damage events, thus improving patient outcomes.

-\section{ACKNOWLEDGMENT}
+In this work, we utilized a homogeneous gel phantom to validate and fit our force model.
+In future work, we intend to utilize real heterogeneous tissues involved in clinical procedures to evaluate our method's efficacy in real clinical settings.
+Shearing events utilized in the model fitting process would then need to be measured in ex vivo tissue using medical imaging, such as fluoroscopy.

+This work's analysis does not yet consider the stochasticity in needle control~\cite{Park2010_ICRA} and in damage outcome.
+We intend to investigate the use of our cost function in stochastic risk metrics for risk-based planning under uncertainty~\cite{Majumdar2020_ISRR}.
+First, we wish to reformulate our trajectory cost in probabilistic terms, directly modeling the probability of tissue damage using our model's predicted forces.
+Second, we plan to incorporate stochasticity in robot control in an uncertainty-aware planning framework such as Partially Observable Markov Decision Processes (POMDP)~\cite{Kurniawati2022_CRAS}.
+This will enable us to take a principled approach to trajectory risk and employ a well-behaved risk metric such as Conditional Value at Risk (CVaR)~\cite{Majumdar2020_ISRR}.

+\section{Acknowledgment}

-The authors would like to thank the group of Ron Alterovitz for their insights and assistance with segmentation and the group of Robert J. Webster III, for insights and images of tissue shearing.
+The authors would like to thank Ron Alterovitz and his group for their insights and assistance with segmentation, and Robert J. Webster III and his group for insights and valuable discussions.

+This research was supported in part by the U.S. National Science Foundation (NSF) under Awards IIS-1652588 (CAREER) and CMMI-2133027, by the Israeli Ministry of Science \& Technology grants no. 3-16079 and 3-17385 and in part by the United States-Israel Binational Science Foundation (BSF) grants no. 2019703 and 2021643